|MP 9.03.22||Endothelial Keratoplasty|

-FLEK and FELEK have not been shown to have improved outcomes compared to existing techniques; therefore, these techniques are considered investigational.
+FLEK and FELEK have not been shown to have improved outcomes compared with existing techniques; therefore, these techniques are considered investigational.

 EK will continue to evolve as techniques are modified in an attempt to improve donor tissue adherence and increase endothelial survival.
-Randomized controlled studies and/or long-term prospective studies will be needed to adequately evaluate these new procedures.
+RCTs and/or long-term prospective studies will be needed to adequately evaluate these new procedures.

 Practice Guidelines and Position Statements

 In 2009, the Health Policy Committee of the American Academy of Ophthalmology (AAO) published a position paper on endothelial keratoplasty, stating that the optical advantages, speed of visual rehabilitation, and lower risk of catastrophic wound failure have driven the adoption of EK as the standard of care for patients with endothelial failure and otherwise healthy corneas.
 (18)